alicevision/AliceVision/INSTALL.md

 Environment variable
 --------------------

-Whatever the way AliceVision has been installed, before using it, an environment variable named ALICEVISION_ROOT must be created and set with the local installation directory.
+No matter the way AliceVision has been installed, before using it, an environment variable named `ALICEVISION_ROOT` must be created and set with the local installation directory.